4wayhandshake/4wayhandshake.github.io/content/walkthrough/monitorstwo.md

 3. **CVE-2021-41091**
    Running `docker version` reveals that the box has docker `20.10.5+dfsg1`.
 It might be vulnerable.

 OK.
-Before I dive too deep into that, let me see if we can *finally* get a user flag :pray:
+Before I dive too deep into that, let me see if we can *finally* get a user flag 🙏

 ```bash
 cat /home/marcus/user.txt
 ```

-*Sweet success.* Flag obtained. :cherries: :cherries: :cherries:
+*Sweet success.* Flag obtained. 🍒 🍒 🍒